diegogarciadev/android_snipeitapp_config/README.md

 * Fill yor server address and press CONFIGURE APP button

-If all works fine, you will see a grenn notification "**App configured!!**"
+If all works fine, you will see a green notification "**App configured!!**"